JinSeong0115/KeyRe-ID/README.md

 ## 🙏 Acknowledgement
 - Thanks to AishahAADU, using some implementation from [AishahAADU's repository](https://github.com/AishahAADU/VID-Trans-ReID)
-- Thanks to VlSomers, using some implementation from [VlSomers's](https://github.com/VlSomers/keypoint_promptable_reidentification)
+- Thanks to VlSomers, using some implementation from [VlSomers's repository](https://github.com/VlSomers/keypoint_promptable_reidentification)